Effective upper bounds on the number of resonance in potential scattering: Abstract

 \section{Abstract}

-We prove upper bounds on the number of resonances or eigenvalues of Schrödinger operators $-\Delta+V$ with complex-valued potentials, where $d\geq 3$ is odd.
-The novel feature of our upper bounds is that they are \emph{effective}, in the sense that they only depend on an exponentially weighted norm.
-Our main focus is on $L^p$ potentials, but we also obtain new results for compactly supported or pointwise decaying potentials.
+We prove upper bounds on the number of resonances and eigenvalues of Schrödinger operators $-\Delta+V$ with complex-valued potentials, where $d\geq 3$ is odd.
+The novel feature of our upper bounds is that they are \emph{effective}, in the sense that they only depend on an exponentially weighted norm of V. Our main focus is on potentials in the Lorentz space $L^{(d+1)/2,1/2}$, but we also obtain new results for compactly supported or pointwise decaying potentials.
 The main technical innovation, possibly of independent interest, are singular value estimates for Fourier-extension type operators.
 The obtained upper bounds not only recover several known results in a unified way, they also provide new bounds for potentials which are not amenable to previous methods.